20 May, 2020

 • Recommendations on remediating the issue

-For more details on deliverables, feel free to read What is in a penetration test article.
+For more details on deliverables, feel free to read What is in a Penetration Test Report article.

 We want to have a sample that is as realistic as possible, without needing to redact details.
 The report below used a known vulnerable application, OWASP® Juice Shop.
 This target allows the report to have the information that is customarily redacted.